Flip Flop Spanish

 |Instant KeyPublishers InfoPricing|

-The lower level books introduce vocabulary and usage but very little grammar.
-Older students are taught helpful grammatical concepts as needed, but this is essentially a conversational rather than grammar-based approach.
+The lower level books and CDs introduce vocabulary and usage but very little grammar.
+Older students are taught helpful grammatical concepts as needed, but this is essentially a conversational rather than a grammar-based approach.

 Books are relatively brief.
 Each lesson should take a week to complete, and there are three or four activities within each lesson.
 A daily lesson in the younger level books should take from five to fifteen minutes while those in the upper level book might take ten to twenty minutes each.
 The lower level books have fourteen lessons each while the upper level has sixteen.